We offer a range of study options to assist you in balancing study with your life.

 Full-time courses require approximately 12 to 25 hours of classroom study per week (normally throughout the day) as well as further personal time.
 Most full-time qualifications lead to a nationally recognised certificate, diploma or advanced diploma within six to twelve months and they can then be used to progress to further study or enter relevant careers.
 Some apprenticeships, skill sets and short courses can also be full-time, if they usually require a substantial number of hours in one week of tuition.

 Part-time study is the perfect option for people seeking to obtain specific skills or unable to undertake a full-time study load due to other commitments.
-Part-time study can generally be flexible, with students able to select from available units offered each semester.
 Study time can range from a few hours on a single day or night to three to four days a week.
-When after-hours classes are scheduled for part-time study, units will be pre-planned for you

 Our industry recognised apprenticeship and traineeship programs combine on-the-job work experience with practical education, training and development.
 To become an apprentice or trainee, you need to be employed and registered as an apprentice or trainee with a contracted study plan in place.